I dream of a world where permaculture has a place on the curriculum in every school around the globe!

 I am curious about the natural world, and I use that curiosity to inspire my art, design and teaching.
 I get excited about plants, fungi and creatures of all kinds and I am on a personal mission to decipher the ways they communicate and to share my findings with you!

 I have co-facilitated courses and workshops for business organisations, arts projects and workshops in schools as well as working as a compere within the alternative London cabaret scene.
-I am drawn to learning environments that allow us to understand nature as our teacher.
+I help create safe learning environments that allow us to understand nature as our teacher.
 My earliest experience of teaching Permaculture was being approached by a business group to run a course for an urban, sustainability-oriented community group.
 It focused on the social aspect of applying the wisdom found in nature to human ecosystems.

 I am fascinated by biomimicry and artworks inspired by nature’s sacred design.
 Natural installations have been an ongoing interest of mine as they inspire an innate fascination with the spectacle of nature.